-Ride on South East Asia’s own Route 66, Camp near the ancient and deserted ruins of the enormous temple site of Preah Khan.
-Bathe in a nearby river.
-Enjoy one of the legendary RAMS barbeques, while watching the sunset over the sacred site.
+Ride on South East Asia’s own Route 66.
+Camp near the ancient and deserted ruins of the enormous temple site of Preah Khan.
+Bathe in a nearby reservoir.
+Enjoy one of the legendary Cambodia Expeditions barbeques, while watching the sunset over the sacred site.

 Preah Khan to Siem Reap (140km’s)

 Complete Route 66, passing the Boueng Mealea Temple eventually arriving at Siem Reap, the home of Angkor Wat.
 Drinks around the pool.

 Hire a local Tuk-Tuk and visit some of the temples that together make-up the world’s largest collection of ancient religious monuments, including the Grand-daddy of them all Angkor Wat.
 If temples aren’t your thing then head down to the floating village and sample life lived on the Great Lake, the Tonle Sap.